toodaltat/practice_project/readme.md

 ## Future Enhancements

--   Improve recognition to classify skills and job titles and degree names.
-Either look for pattern or load dictionary to work against.
+-   Improve recognition to classify skills and job titles and degree names. == Either look for pattern or load dictionary to work against.
 -   Research and then implement more robust text classification models.
-    Identify what makes a text classification model robust.
+    == Identify what makes a text classification model robust.
+-   Have a better grip on cleaning text. == Take snippets of text and test processes on them to find faults.